mvolkmann/wrec/README.md

 <a href="https://www.youtube.com/playlist?list=PLGhglgQb4jVk3-_wc8srORlGalSRFMEpR"
 target="_blank">YouTube videos</a> on web components and the wrec library.

+Wrec components achieve reactivity through two maps, `propToExprsMap` and `#exprToRefsMap`.

+`propToExprsMap` maps component property names to the expressions where they appear.
+This is a static map because only one is needed per wrec component.
+The same mapping is used for each instance of the component.

+`#exprToRefsMap` maps expressions to where they are referenced.
+References can include the text content of elements, attribute values, and CSS property values.
+Each wrec component instance has one of these maps because it contains instance-specific references.

+When the value of a component property changes, wrec uses `propToExprsMap` to find the expressions that must be re-evaluated.
+For each expression, a new value is computed.
+Then wrec uses `#exprToRefsMap` to find all the references to that expression and updates them.

 ## Getting Started

+A wrec component is defined by a class that extends the `Wrec` class.
+It typically defines the static properties `properties`, `css`, and `html`.
+Only the `html` property is required.

 Let's use wrec to implement a counter component.
 Here are the steps: